The Mechanics Lien in a Troubled Market: What Property Owners Should Know

 Although there are many things on a construction project that owners cannot control, they can avoid being compelled by a mechanics lien judge to pay more for the project than they agreed to pay.
 Remember, the best defense is a good offense–always demand that the contractor provide a compliant Contractor's Affidavit before making any payments.

-Scott R. Fradin is Co-chair of the firm's construction practice and draws on his significant experience as both an attorney and a licensed architect to draft and negotiate complex design and construction agreements on behalf of owners, architects, engineers and contractors—with the goal of minimizing the likelihood of litigation.
-He also represents clients involved in a wide range of construction-related matters, breach of contract, delay and disruption claims, design- and construction-defect claims, and mechanics lien disputes.
-Scott can be reached at 312.521.2619 or email@example.com.
+Scott Fradin is the co-chair of the firm’s Construction Group.
+In his practice, Scott draws on his significant experience as both an attorney and a licensed architect (having practiced for several years) to draft and negotiate complex design and construction agreements on behalf of owners, architects, engineers, contractors and specialty subcontractors.
+Scott’s passion for design and construction and unique understanding of the construction process facilitates his main goal, which is minimizing the likelihood of construction disputes.
+Scott has developed contract templates for contractors, architects, major institutional owners as well as Fortune 500 companies.
+Scott’s experience in the construction industry also has enabled him to successfully represent clients involved in a wide range of construction-related matters, including breach of contract, delay and disruption claims, design- and construction-defect claims, bond claims and mechanics lien disputes.
+Scott has also assisted his design professional clients on licensing and other professional regulation matters.

 This article contains material of general interest and should not be construed as legal advice or a legal opinion on any specific facts or circumstances.
 Under professional rules, this content may be regarded as attorney advertising.